 Python and Blocks

-BlockPy, as its name suggests, is an editor for the Python programming language.
+BlockPy, as its name suggests, is a block-based editor for the Python programming language.
 Python is a popu- lar introductory languages because of its beginner- friendly syntax, powerful library, and popularity among professional programmers [9].
 So not only are learners likely to be successful when working with Python, but they can quickly enter into an authentic community of practice and start solving real-world problems.
 Python also has a well-earned reputation as a useful language for performing Data Science [10], en- suring a harmonious relationship between BlockPy’s language and context, described in Section 2.2.

 Block-based languages have proven themselves as a powerful scaffold for novice learners, decreas- ing their start-up time and helping them accomplish tasks they originally could not [11], [12].
 Blocks help beginners navigate their program’s structure while preventing syntax errors.
 They can also visually and clearly expose a complex API, such as those used in game development or data processing.
-These benefits offset the major disadvantage of blocks: learners can negatively perceive block interfaces as being childish or unsuitable for professionals [13].
+These benefits offset the major disadvantage of blocks: learners can negatively perceive block interfaces as being only for younger learners or unsuitable for professionals [13].

-Scratch and its successor Snap! are well-known block-based programming environments [14].
-They largely target young learners, both in design and with their game development context, contributing to the popular image of block languages as toys for kids.
+BlockPy has much in common with other block-based programming environments.
+For example, Scratch and its successor Snap!
+[14] largely target young learners, both in design and with their game development context.
 Extensions to Snap! have integrated more sophisti- cated program features, although these have been lim- ited.
 Hellman [15] incorporated Data Science features, including access to real-time datasets, user-created data sources, and cloud-based data manipulation.
 The NetsBlox project [16] exposes distributed computing concepts by introducing event blocks for network transmissions.
 Others have promoted patterns for par- allel programming abstractions within Snap!, such as producer-consumer and MapReduce [17].

-GP, the “The Extensible Portable General Purpose Block Language for Casual Programmers”, seeks to support more ambitious application development.
+BlockPy’s emphasis on authenticity is similar to that of GP, the “The Extensible Portable General Purpose Block Language for Casual Programmers” which seeks to support more ambitious application development.
 De- veloped by members of the Scratch team, GP shared many of its design principles, including the concept

 of a strong social community and a blocks-first inter- face.
 A unique aspect of GP is that its development environment and module system is extensible with its own internal block-based language.
 The GP project attempts to establish authenticity by supporting real- world features and projects that “scale up” [18].
 A potential criticism of this approach to authenticity is that, instead of a using an existing popular language, they use a language descended from Squeak.

-Modern block-based editors attempt to bring the benefits of block interfaces to more mainstream lan- guages.
+BlockPy has much in common with other block-based editors for mainstream lan- guages.
 PencilCode is a JavaScript editor that offers a seamless transition between blocks and text [19].
 GreenFoot is a visual programming environment for creating games and animations in Java, with an inno- vative structured code editing interface they refer to as “Frames” [20].
 There is a clear trend in modern editors to support a dual-interface between both blocks and text in order to transition students gracefully.